 Our strategy for accomplishing our goal is here.

 Support for Greater Idaho

 Idaho’s governor and the leadership of both houses of the Idaho legislature support the border relocation, and dozens of legislators have indicated their support.
-Idaho state Rep. Barbara Ehardt (R) and Rep. Judy Boyle (R) plan to introduce legislation regarding Greater Idaho in January 2022.
-In 2020, Rep. Ehardt, an athlete and coach, pioneered a nationwide trend when she introduced legislation to keep biological males out of girls’ sports competitions.
-The Idaho public is cautious, as they are concerned about adding liberals or poor counties to the state.
-Fortunately, our tabulations show that the counties we chose are as conservative and as prosperous as Idaho is.
+Idaho state Rep. Barbara Ehardt (R) and Rep. Judy Boyle (R) plan to introduce legislation in the next session.
+The Idaho public strongly supports moving the border according to a Trafalgar group poll.

 How would this affect people?

 History of the Greater Idaho movement

 In 2019, supporters of joining Idaho who live in eastern Oregon interacted online with State of Jefferson proponents in southern Oregon.
 An analysis showed that both Oregon and Idaho would benefit if rural Oregon counties switched states.
 This is different from creating a new state because it would not affect the balance of power in the US Senate, so it would be more likely to be approved by the Oregon Legislature.

 Move Oregon’s Border was officially founded by Mike McCarter, president, in January 2020.
 Move Oregon’s Border sent emails to county commissioners asking them to put an advisory question on the ballot.
 Various ballot initiatives were submitted to county clerks, and some began to be accepted in February 2020.
 Others rejected petition ideas until they accepted in June 2020.
 County clerks in Crook, Wheeler, and Gilliam counties never accepted an initiative, so we still don’t have permission to collect signatures there.